craftingcity/RollHighOrDie/Spellcasting.md

 # Preamble
-The ability to manipulate reality to a personal whim is known as "Magic", and the indivual manipulations
+The ability to manipulate reality on a personal whim is known as "Magic", and the induvial manipulations are known as "Spells".
+The people or entities that can perform this "Magic" are known as "Spellcasters".

+Spellcasters gain power from a number of sources, but